 The motor was built before the emission standards came into play in the trucking industry.

-It was custom built by Great Lakes Diesel, mechanic: Rick Plauman.
-It averaged 6.5 miles/gallon, which was absolutely amazing, for a motor with these specs.
+It was custom built by Great Lakes Diesel mechanic, Rick Plauman.
+It averaged 6.5 miles/gallon, which was absolutely amazing, for a diesel engine with these specs.

 Way back when, we ran produce on the 3 day schedule, from the U.S. west coast, Salinas and Bakersfield, California to the Ontario Food Terminal, in Toronto.